pnm1231/zenegal-notification-logs/README.md

 ### Usage ###

+This package comes with a single page to view all notifications with a sent status filter.

+- `/notification-logs`

-The package comes with a command to prune mailables from old sent notification logs.
+The package also comes with a command to prune mailables from old sent notification logs.

 - `notification-logs:prune`